Matti Friedman

 Matti Friedman (מתי פרידמן) is a Canadian-Israeli journalist and author.
-He is an op-ed contributor for the New York Times, and columnist for Tablet magazine.
+He is currently a columnist for The Free Press.

 Biography

 Matti Friedman was born to a Canadian Jewish family and grew up in Toronto.
 His family attended an Orthodox synagogue.
 In 1995, he immigrated to Israel at the age of seventeen and settled in Ma'ale Gilboa.
 His parents and sister joined him a year later.

 He was conscripted into the Israel Defense Forces and served in the Nahal Brigade.
 He was deployed to the Israeli security zone in southern Lebanon during the South Lebanon conflict in the late 1990s, spending much of his service at an Israeli position called Outpost Pumpkin, the name of which was to inspire the title of a book he later wrote about his experiences in Lebanon.
-Following his military service he studied at the Hebrew University of Jerusalem.
+Following his military service, he studied at the Hebrew University of Jerusalem.

 Friedman is married with three children and lives in Jerusalem.
 His wife is the descendant of an Old Yishuv Jewish family with roots in the old Sephardi community of Jerusalem and Hebron.